shane-kercheval/shane-kercheval.github.io/_posts/2015-12-27-why-some-businesses-fail.md

 categories: failing strategy
 excerpt: Companies fail for all sorts of reasons.
 Here are the top.
 keywords: failing, strategy
-#thumbail?
+thumbnail: /img/blog/fail.png
+thumbnail_width: 325
+thumbnail_height: 325
 ---
-Why do some businesses fail?
-Here are the top on my list:
+**Why do some businesses fail?
+Here are the top on my list:**

 - **over-confidence** - people have a tendency to think their idea is great, and assume everyone else will as well; or we're just over-confident in our abilities
 - **lack of expertise in the industry** - making assumptions about how the industry works or what it wants is dangerous